SAP/openui5-docs/docs/Table_Design_d3234bc.md

 ### Pop-in Design Layouts

 The described pop-in design is provided by a table by default.
-However, you can change the pop-in layout in the table by defining the property like this: `popinLayout="GridSmall"` or `popinLayout="GridLarge"`.
+However, you can change the pop-in layout in the table by defining the relevant property like this: `popinLayout="GridSmall"` or `popinLayout="GridLarge"`.
 By default, `popinLayout="Block"` is set for a table.
+The pop-in columns are rendered as shown in the image above.
 With the `GridSmall` and `GridLarge` layouts, the pop-in columns are rendered next to each other if there is enough space available.
-Otherwise, the pop-in columns are rendered as shown in the image above.

 ![](loio4b33c442ffda4e69b1fa5d14f2723921_LowRes.png)